Heaters Heaters — How Long Pool Heaters Take to Heat Up - Complete Guide

 Electric Resistance Heaters

-Electric resistance heaters provide consistent heating at 1-1.5°F per hour regardless of weather conditions.
-However, their high operating costs make them suitable primarily for spas or small pools.
-A 57kW electric heater on a 12,000-gallon pool typically achieves 1.5-2°F per hour.
+Electric resistance heaters heat consistently regardless of weather, with the rate scaling to the unit's wattage.
+However, their high operating costs make them best suited to spas or small pools, though large units exist: a 57kW electric heater on a 12,000-gallon pool typically achieves about 1.5-2°F per hour.

 Factors Affecting Heating Time